Install lifecycle

 • A server is in an allocated state when it’s online and allocated.

 • A server is in a deallocated state when it’s online and not allocated.
-This state doesn't appear in the Unity Cloud Dashboard.
+This state doesn't appear in the Unity Dashboard.

 • A server is in an installing state when it’s applying the release.